Trump declares DACA 'dead,' urges Congress to act on border

 By traveling together, the immigrants hope to protect themselves from the crime and extortion that makes the route through Mexico toward the U.S. border dangerous.
 They say some but not all of them will seek asylum if they reach the United States.

-In light of Trump's call for the "nuclear option," a spokesman for Senate Majority Leader Mitch McConnell noted on Monday that Republican senators opposed changing existing rules governing the debate and passage of legislation.

-Major legislation usually needs a supermajority to pass the Senate.
-Without 60 votes in support, the Democratic minority can sink a bill.

-(Reporting by Richard Cowan and Makini Brice; Additional reporting by Doina Chiacu and Sarah Lynch in Washington and Suzannah Gonzales in Chicago; Editing by Will Dunham and and Peter Cooney)
+(Additional reporting by Doina Chiacu and Sarah Lynch in Washington; Reade Levinson in New York and Suzannah Gonzales in Chicago; Writing by Caren Bohan; Editing by Peter Cooney)